cherylmj01/flex-dialpad-addon-plugin-main/README.md

 This feature writes the `conversations.hold_time` task attribute to override the hold time calculated by Insights.
 This allows excluding [automatic hold times caused by warm transfers](https://www.twilio.com/docs/flex/end-user-guide/insights/metrics/hold-time#conversations-with-transfers-and-conferences), which cause misleading hold time reporting.

+This feature is implemented using Twilio Sync, by creating a Sync Doc per reservation which tracks cumulative hold time for the reservation.
+Due to limits in place for concurrent Sync connections, no Sync client is included in this plugin.
+Instead, it relies on the Sync client in [the supervisor barge/coach addon](https://github.com/dremin/plugin-supervisor-barge-coach-ipc), using the Actions framework to transfer Sync data between the plugins.
+That plugin must be running for this functionality to work.

 ### Internal transfer add-ons

 These features are documented [here](https://github.com/trogers-twilio/flex-internal-transfer-addons).

+### SIP Failover

+The custom directory feature supports transferring to SIP targets.
+When doing so, the `cold-transfer-sip` and `add-conference-participant-sip` functions are used to facilitate the transfer.
+These functions implement a failover mechanism in case a SIP endpoint is not available.
+The `sip-targets.json` asset contains ordered arrays of SIP targets to use.
+The array used is determined by the `sipTarget` parameter passed.

 # Configuration